timescale/docs/cloud/service-operations/general.md

 between the original and the forked service is that the `tsdbadmin` user has a different password.

-The fork is created by restoring from backup and applying the Write-Ahead Log.
+The fork is created by restoring from backup and applying the write-ahead log.
 The data is fetched from Amazon S3, so forking doesn't tax the running instance.

 <highlight type="important">